GhumanNavneet/MCW-Securing-PaaS/Hands-on lab/HOL step-by step - Securing PaaS.md

 Synopsis: In this exercise, attendees will learn how to create various roles for managing the Azure Key Vault.

-> NOTE: If you are using a corporate Azure instance and do not have access to Active Directory, you must skip this Exercise and move to Exercise 3.**
+> NOTE: If you are using a corporate Azure instance and do not have access to Active Directory, you must skip this Exercise and move to Exercise 3.

 ### Task 1: Create a new Azure Key Vault

 In this task, you will create a new Azure Key Vault.

-1. In your InPrivate or Incognito browser window, log into the Azure portal using the **KeyVaultAdmin** account.
+1. In your InPrivate or Incognito browser window, log into the Azure portal using the **KeyVaultAdmin** account

-2. In the Search box at the top of the Azure portal, search for "key vault" box, and select **Key vaults** from the results. \
+2. In the Search box at the top of the Azure portal, search for "key vault" box, and select **Key vaults** from the results.

     ![\"Key vault\" is entered In the Azure search field, and Key vaults is selected from the search results.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image49.png "Azure search box for Key Vault")

-3. On the Key vaults blade, select +**Add**.
+3. On the Key vaults blade, select +**Add**

     ![In the Key vaults blade top menu, the Add button is selected.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image50.png "Key vaults blade")

-4. You should get a message that you must have admin access to create a key vault.
+4. You should get a message that you must have admin access to create a key vault

     ![In the Get an Azure subscription pop-up, a message displays saying you need admin access.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image51.png "Get an Azure subscription pop-up")

-5. Return to the Azure portal browser window where you are logged in with your subscription admin account, not the Incognito window where the Key Vault Admin account is logged in.
+5. Return to the Azure portal browser window where you are logged in with your subscription admin account, not the Incognito window where the Key Vault Admin account is logged in

-6. As in step 2 above, search for **Key vaults** and navigate to the Key Vaults blade.
+6. As in step 2 above, search for **Key vaults** and navigate to the Key Vaults blade

-7. Select **+Add**.
+7. Select **+Add**

     ![In the Key vaults blade top menu, the Add button is selected.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image50.png "Key vaults blade")